lluppesms/webapi.dotnet48.demo/README.md

 ---

+## Disclaimers

+This demo does not put the storage, key vault, and SQL Server into a VNET with a private endpoint, which is should do for security sake.
+To keep things simple, that has been left out and is an exercise for the reader.

+---

 ## Feature Demo: SQL Database Access via Managed Identity

 The web application shows an example of using Entity Framework to access the database with the Azure Web Application's Managed Identity so there is no secret information in the connection strings.
 See the constructor in the [DatabaseEntities.cs](/web/Contoso.WebApi/Models/DatabaseEntities.cs) for an example of what needs to be done in order to enable this, which adds these lines to the constructor: